 - Dr. Edward Ritvo and Dr. Edward Ornitz describe the first EEG-based studies used to investigate the neurophysiological mechanisms underlying autism.
 They are the first to recognize sensory processing abnormalities in autism.

-Dr. Marian Sigman creates one of the first well-articulated developmental programs of research that uncoveres many of the characteristics that are now considered core deficits of ASD.
+Dr. Marian Sigman creates one of the first well-articulated developmental programs of research that uncovers many of the characteristics that are now considered core deficits of ASD.
 These core deficit areas include social communication, joint attention, social motivation and social orienting; they remain central to CART’s research program.

 Dr. Marian Sigman